 Even a sole trader can have a good team to call on.
 Make sure you have a trusting, approachable accountant, as well as a good financial advisor.

-Financial advice is sometimes confused with advice an accountant should give, but the two are not always the same.
+Financial advice is sometimes confused with accountancy, and the two are not always the same.
 Having the right advice regarding possible investments and savings thresholds can also save tax.

 The amount you pay yourself from your business obviously has an impact on the amount of tax you pay.
 How you pay yourself can also have a significant impact also.